ryanccn/vendflare/README.md

 When using Upstash Redis, set the `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` secrets in the Cloudflare dashboard.

 Vendflare will automatically pick up whichever is defined (Durable Objects > KV > Upstash Redis) and use it for storage.
+If you specify a `STORAGE_BACKEND` variable of either `"do"`, `"kv"`, or `"upstash"`, it will only try to use that backend.

 ## Builds